manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Fetching_from_databases/Indexing_fetched_data.md

 Declares a file based field.

-This directive makes indexer interpret field contents as a file name, and load and index the referred file.
+This directive makes indexer interpret field contents as a file name, and load and process the referred file.
 Files larger than max_file_field_buffer in size are skipped.
 Any errors during the file loading (IO errors, missed limits, etc) will be reported as indexing warnings and will not early terminate the indexing.
 No content will be indexed for such files.

 ```ini
 sql_file_field = field_name